FaridArbai/VisualPing/README.md

 # VisualRTT
-A real time RTT statistics visualization tool
+A real time ping statistics visualization tool for any reachable server on the Internet.